zhaozhongch/slam_groundtruth_comparison/README.md

 2:You need modify after how many keyframes you want to do registration in `run_regi.launch` by yourself.
 The variable is called `do_registration_threshold` <br>
 3:You need specify the location of your ground truth csv file in `run_regi.launch`. <br>
 4:You can choose not to visualize the poses in rviz if you just want to see RMSE error by setting the variable `visualization_choice_` to `visualize` or something else.
+5:If there are some keyframes that don't have corresponding groundtruth, don't worry, they'll be skiped

 ## result example
 I run my lab's slam system using euroc dataset and compare it with the euroc estimated ground truth